michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0004.md

 ### Definition
 - n: a grant paid by a government to an enterprise that benefits the public
 ### Family
-subsidy: subsidies, subsidise, subsidize+;subsidise: subsidisation, subsidised, subsidiser, subsidises, subsidising;subsidize: subsidization, subsidized, subsidizer, subsidizes, subsidizing;subsidizer: subsidizers
+- subsidy: subsidies, subsidise, subsidize+
+- subsidise: subsidisation, subsidised, subsidiser, subsidises, subsidising
+- subsidize: subsidization, subsidized, subsidizer, subsidizes, subsidizing
+- subsidizer: subsidizers
 ### Examples
 - The industrial plant appears especially significant as it offers a breakthrough by capturing CO2 without subsidy.
 - Maryland’s subsidy program served more than 10,300 families and 17,400 children on average each month in 2015, according to the latest U.S.